cristydobson/Football_Match_Simulator_iOS_App/README.md

 * In a round-robin tournament, every team play each other once.

-* Number of rounds = n-1 where n is teams.count
+* Number of rounds = n-1 where n is the number of teams

 * Number of games = (n/2)(n-1)

-Each Round object contains within a Match model.
+Each Round model contains a Match model.

 Every Round can contain any given of matches.